How To Find Wood And Furniture Manufacturers In Vietnam // Ultimate Guide

 Wood Manufacturing in Binh Dinh

-Over half of the wood exports made in Vietnam are produced in Binh Dinh province, which is over $4 Billion of the $7.7 Billion in wooden goods.
+Over half of the wood exports produced in Vietnam are from Binh Dinh province, accounting for more than $4 billion of the $7.7 billion in wooden goods.
 Cosmo’s offices are located in Binh Duong, about a 45-minute drive from HCMC’s city center, so nearly all the wood manufacturers we work with are in this area.
 That’s not to say we don’t source from elsewhere in Vietnam when necessary.
-Binh Dinh is located close to the Vietnamese highlands, where a large amount of high-quality wood comes from and can be pulled from Ho Chi Minh’s large labor pool.
+Binh Dinh is located close to the Vietnamese highlands, where a large amount of high-quality wood is sourced and can be harvested from Ho Chi Minh’s extensive labor pool.
 If you are flying in to visit wood and furniture manufacturers, it’s simple to fly and rent a car and driver to visit the factories.

 Vietnam Furniture Manufacturers Directory // Made by Cosmo

 One of Cosmo’s key features is a massive internal database of suppliers.
-When we started, we were unhappy with the available resources to find a Vietnam supplier, so we built our database.
-It has contacts for over 3,600 factories in Vietnam and over 500 fully verified and pre-qualified suppliers.
+When we began, we were dissatisfied with the available resources for finding a Vietnam supplier, so we developed our database.
+It has contacts with over 3,600 factories in Vietnam and more than 500 fully verified and pre-qualified suppliers.

-One of our most extensive Vietnam Manufacturer lists is for furniture manufacturers, and it contains the contact details for over 1,000 suppliers and over 100 fully pre-qualified and verified suppliers.
+One of our most extensive Vietnam Manufacturer lists is for furniture manufacturers.
+It contains the contact details for over 1,000 suppliers, including more than 100 fully pre-qualified and verified suppliers.
 We have visited several Furniture manufacturers in Vietnam and have solid experience in the whole supply chain of wooden goods and furniture.
-This database of Vietnam FUrniture and wood manufacturers is constantly updated and checked.
+This database of Vietnamese furniture and wood manufacturers is constantly updated and verified.

 • 350+ wooden furniture manufacturers